 What do you want your mattress to be made of?
 Are you a fan of foam mattresses?
 How about hybrid mattresses or latex ones?

 Mattress materials each have their pros and cons, so it’s important for you to weigh each of them before selecting a mattress.
 If you’ve been sleeping on one mattress for a while and are happy, go with that material.

-If you’re stuck between mattress materials but are open to something new, SONU Sleep has a mattress that combines memory foam and latex and is topped off with serene foam, the new cooling material on the mattress scene.
+If you’re stuck between mattress materials but are open to something new, SONU Sleep has a mattress that combines memory foam topped off with Serene foam, the new cooling material on the mattress scene.

 Your height and weight make certain mattresses poor options for you.
 Someone who is over 6-feet tall and weighs 200+ pounds will need a mattress with more support than someone who is 5-foot-4 and 120 pounds.

 Here is a handy chart that recommends mattress firmness according to body size.

 |Light (<150 lbs) or average (150 lbs - 200 lbs)

 Many mattresses come with weight restrictions.
 Check mattress retailer websites for these details.
 They’re usually listed in the frequently asked questions (FAQ) section.

 Some mattresses are made with certain sleeping positions in mind, like mattresses made for side sleepers.
 If a manufacturer does not specify a particular sleep position for a mattress, go back and refer to the mattress firmness scale descriptions.